bitstadium/HockeySDK-Cordova/README.md

 hockeyapp.forceCrash();
 ```

 And that's it!
 Your app will now send crash reports and user metrics (e.g. daily/monthly unique users, # of sessions per day) to the server without doing any additional work.
-Make sure to remove the call to `forceCrash` once you're satisfied with your test and are ready to begin sending your app to testers and on into production.
+Make sure to remove the call to `forceCrash` once you're satisfied that the plugin is configured corrctly, and you're ready to begin sending your app to testers and on into production.

 If you would like to add additional capabilities to your app (e.g. [detecting updates](#checking-for-updates), [capturing user feedback](#collecting-user-feedback), [adding custom instrumentation to view app-specific usage data](#tracking-custom-events)), then check out the following sections, or view the [API reference](#api-reference) for more details.